MinBZK/NRML/doc/notes.md

 ## Versioning

-Should that be _in_ the NRML definition or on the outside (using, for instance, version control) Is ValidFrom required?
+Should that be _in_ the NRML definition or on the outside (using, for instance, version control).
+Is ValidFrom required?
 Or optional?
-Is validTo required or optional? (we think both should be optional, assuming we keep this in the standard altogether)
+Is validTo required or optional? (we think both should be optional, assuming we keep this in the standard altogether).

+We should keep all versions around (relates to immutability, see below), so that we can always freely refer to any version.
+The end user should _NOT_ need to use version control (git) to see earlier versions of a fact.

+Because reference can be absolutely linked to version UUIDs, versioning at this level is efficient (doesn't runtime resolves).
+Another reason to keep versions at this level is that we want to keep relations between the versions: if an attribute changes over time, we still want the object of the attribute to remain the same.

 ## Variable keys